gemlink/multimasternode-manual/README.md

 Minimal settings for VPS for each MN on server , when You want to have more masternodes You need to multiply this value by quantity of planned masternodes:

 - 1 core on each 4 masternode minimum on start 4 core because of system
-- 0.7 GB RAM on wach masternode
+- 0.7 GB RAM on wach masternode minimum on start 2GB
 - 2 GB SWAP on each masternode
 - 15 GB HDD on each masternode

-- 25 GB one time for system
+- extra 25 GB one time for system

 </h>